versa-protocol/docs/README.md

 ## Local development

-It's recommended that you install [pnpm](https://pnpm.io/) and add the following pre-commit hook to your `.git/hooks/pre-commit`:
+It’s recommended that you install [pnpm](https://pnpm.io/) and add the following pre-commit hook to your `.git/hooks/pre-commit`:

 ```sh
 #!/bin/sh